-If you are like most women you likely want to lose weight.
-You want to lose that extra 10 lbs. before that winter vacation down south, tone up before your daughter’s wedding, or because if you don’t you’re likely facing something more serious like knee or hip surgery down the road.
+If you’re like most women you likely want to lose weight.
+You want to lose that extra 10 lbs before that winter vacation down south, tone up before your daughter’s wedding, or because if you don’t you’re likely facing something more serious like knee or hip surgery down the road.

 Sure you can lose 10 lbs. in three weeks but chances are you’re going to gain it back even quicker.
 It’s why every couple of months you’re staring a new diet.

-What I have come to realize through my own personal experience and in working with women like you, is that it’s not about the food.
+I’ve come to realize, through my own personal experience and in working with women like you, that it’s not about the food.
 It’s not about the 10 lbs.
 It’s not about some future idyllic state of being you’ll arrive at once you lose the weight.
 That future day never comes.
 It’s false hope.

 These cravings, for what you have deemed as bad foods, are messages from your body that something is out of balance; whether it’s physical, emotional or psychological you’re hungry for something.
 And because dealing with the emotional or psychological is hard work, and less obvious, you tend to resort to the easy way out which is feeding the physical.

-To get started on this journey to uncover what’s really going on and to start shifting your relationship with food, here are a few simple exercises:
+To begin understanding what’s really going on and to start shifting your relationship with food, use these 3 tips:

 2. Start a craving inventory.
-Take the pause to the next level to delve further into what is really going on in the moment.
-In a journal or notebook write down what your craving is, how strong it is on a scale of one to 10, time of the craving, type of craving (food), and contemplate how that craving is a response to an imbalance somewhere in your diet or life.
+Take the pause to the next level to delve further into what’s really going on in the moment.
+In a journal or notebook write down what your craving is, how strong it is on a scale of one to 10, time of the craving, type of craving (food), and contemplate how that craving is a response to an imbalance somewhere in your life.

 With knowledge, courage, determination and support you can start to shift your relationship with food.
-To end, once and for all, the frustration, costs, pain, and suffering that emotional eating and roller coaster dieting cause.
+To once-and-for-all end the frustration, costs, pain and suffering that emotional eating and roller-coaster dieting causes.
 To make long lasting change, for good.
 To reconnect and come home to yourself.